 Many assistive listening devices work best in conjunction with a T-Coil. a T-coil, or telecoil, is a small copper coil in a hearing aid that functions as a wireless antenna that links to a sound system or PA system, delivering customized sound to the hearing aid wearer.
 It is an option on most hearing aids and is generally in all cochlear implant processors.

-Remember to specfically request a manually controlled t-coil when you purchase your next hearing aid to ensure you recieve optimal benefit from assitive listening devices.
+Remember to specifically request a manually controlled t-coil when you purchase your next hearing aid to ensure you receive optimal benefit from assistive listening devices.
 The audiologist should program the T-coil to suit the user’s needs which may include partial microphone on the t-setting.